scaramangagency/craft-litespeedcache/README.md

 # CraftCMS LiteSpeed Cache

-Destroy LiteSpeed cache on save, or force destroy.

-## Todo

-- Allow path to be entered manually
+This plugin will clear the entire LiteSpeed cache on save.
+It also allows you to force clear the entire cache manually.